 My primary research aim is to critique political and social structures that impact social policy and communities through a political economy analysis.
 My current research examines the intersection of policies and programs that address LGBTQ+ health equity.
 I am particularly interested in how social movements influence health equity and policy development.
 I have also contributed to the development of Queer Liberation Theory, an emerging framework.
 My focus is understanding class dimensions of LGBTQ+ oppression and how Queer Liberation Theory can support and empower the queer movement.

 My previous research examined educational supports and services for postsecondary students with learning disabilities, explored Indigenous and northern experiences with health and social services, analyzed controversies within Ontario’s sex education curriculum, and developed historical perspectives on the gay/queer liberation movement.

-I would be happy to supervise both undergraduate and graduate students working on research on social policies affecting health equity in marginalized communities, particularly people with disabilities and queer communities.
+I would be happy to supervise students working on research on social policies that affect labour and marginalized communities, particularly people with disabilities and queer communities.
 Research assistantship opportunities may be offered.
 Please email me to inquire.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã